Camila Cabello Gets Personal In New Interview: Talks About Living With OCD And Her Solo Career

 “OCD is weird,” the “Never Be the Same” singer says.
 “I get really stressed thinking about something, I’ll start to have the same thought over and over again… I feel like something bad is about to happen if I don’t keep thinking about it.”
 Cabello further explains that once she educated herself on what was going on, managing the illness became easier.
 “I feel so much more in control of it now.”

 The singer then addressed her decision to go solo, which she admitted was something she had been wanting to do for a long time.
 She added that she had been writing solo material since she was 16 years old.
-She then went on to describe the feeling of being a solo artist and doing it all on her own.
+Cabello then went on to describe the feeling of being a solo artist and doing it all on her own.
 “It’s like making your own coffee or breakfast.
 It tastes better because it’s yours, because you made it.”

 The “She Loves Control” singer also offers some advice for those who want to know how to be successful in life, “Don’t ever get comfortable.”